gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "But see that bit?"
 He pointed at a rectangle of crystal circuitry bobbing gently up and down, attached to the rest of the machine by only a few wires.
-"I bet we can pry that off."
+"I bet I can yank that off."
 Without waiting for her to answer he waded back in, grabbed hold of the circuitry, and pulled.